openebs/mayastor-docs/reference/basic-architecture.md

 ### Supportability:

-The supportability tool is used to create support bundles (archive files) by interacting with multiple services present in the system.
-These bundles contain information about the entire Mayastor system, as well as specific Mayastor resources like volumes, pools and nodes, and can be used for debugging.
-It can collect the following information:
+The supportability tool is used to create support bundles (archive files) by interacting with multiple services present in the cluster where Mayastor is installed.
+These bundles contain information about Mayastor resources like volumes, pools and nodes, and can be used for debugging.
+The tool can collect the following information:
 - Topological information of Mayastor's resource(s) by interacting with the REST service
 - Historical logs by interacting with Loki.
 If Loki is unavailable, it interacts with the kube-apiserver to fetch logs.
 - Mayastor-specific Kubernetes resources by interacting with the kube-apiserver